 .magento.env.yamlfile, and add the following content: You can find more details in Deploy Variables in DevDocs.

-- Pushing changes will initiate a new deploy process.
+- Pushing changes will initiate a new deployment process.
 Once deployment is successfully completed, you should have your Magento Commerce Cloud instance now configured to use slave connections.

-Below are the common questions you may ask when you consider to use the Slave Connections functionality for your Magento Commerce Cloud Store.
+Below are the common questions you may ask when you consider using the Slave Connections functionality for your Magento Commerce Cloud Store.